hidekuro/teambot/README.md

 teambot will help organize your team.

-Especially useful for PUBG players.
+Especially useful for community of games played in teams of 3~4 people. (i.e. PUBG, APEX, Fortnite, etc.)

 ## Commands Overview